Gayrussia.ru: Structure

 As a non-registered organization, it operates under article 3 of the Federal Law on public association which states : "Public organisations created by citizens can be registered in accordance with the current Federal Law and acquire the rights of registered legal body or can function without state registration and acquiring of the rights of registered legal body."
 The organization does not receive any funding and it has neither a bank account nor any property.

 Key people

 Nikolai Alekseev is the current leader of Project GayRussia.
-Among other activists are Nikolai Baev who writes articles and attends international LGBT conferences, Irina Fet who attempted to marry her partner in Moscow on 12 May 2009, Anton Sutyagin who coordinates the organization in Belarus and Yuri Gavrikov who is in charge of the logistics of the campaigns.
+Among other activists are Nikolaj Bajev who writes articles and attends international LGBT conferences, Irina Fet who attempted to marry her partner in Moscow on 12 May 2009, Anton Sutyagin who coordinates the organization in Belarus and Yuri Gavrikov who is in charge of the logistics of the campaigns.
 Dmitri Bartnev is the organisation's lawyer.
 Gayrussia.ru is run by a rotating group of approximately 20 to 30 activists.